2010 Hall of Fame Inductees

 Mike Henneman, Baseball

 Mike Henneman began his athletics career at Jefferson as a two sport athlete in the 1980-81 season.
 His baseball and basketball talents at St. Pius High School earned him much recognition as one of Jefferson County’s most successful dual, high school sport performers.
 But it is the success on the Vikings baseball and professional baseball pitching mound for which Henneman is better known.
 As a right handed pitcher, Mike was an MCCAC All Conference and NJCAA All American in the 1981-82 season.
 His performance that year helped lead the 34-17 Vikings to their first ever NJCAA Region XVI baseball title.
 While at Jefferson, Henneman caught the eye of recruiters from Oklahoma St. University and subsequently accepted a baseball scholarship to attend OSU.
 Pitching success continued at OSU as he was selected as an NCAA All American after leading his OSU team to the College World Series two years in a row.
 In 1984 Henneman became a professional baseball player in the Detroit Tigers organization when they selected him in the fourth round of the MLB draft.
 After three seasons of minor league baseball, he was called up to the big league team in May of 1987.
 As a sinker, forkball and hard slider pitcher, Henneman earned The Sporting News 1987 American League Rookie Pitcher of the Year when he went 11-3 with 7 saves, and a 2.98 ERA.
 His 10 successful years as a “closer” with the Tigers, Texas Rangers and the Houston Astros allowed him to retire from baseball as 37th on the all time MLB career saves list (193 saves).
 He also was 57-42 during that time and held a 3.21 career ERA.
 Henneman is second on the Detroit Tigers all time saves list.
-He currently resides in the Dallas-Ft.
-Worth area and is co-owner and team president of the McKinney Marshalls amateur baseball organization.
+He currently resides in the Dallas-Fort Worth area and is co-owner and team president of the McKinney Marshalls amateur baseball organization.

 Nicole Lindsey-Collier is recognized as a dominant power forward, who was able to score from outside and inside, on the catch and on the dribble.
 She was an aggressive rebounder that ran the floor with ease, which made her an extremely difficult match-up for opponents.
 According to her Jefferson College coach, Ron Rhodes, “her intensity was second to none, and she just refused to lose.”
 Nicole was the backbone of the women’s basketball teams that won back to back NJCAA Region XVI titles in 1999-00 and 2000-01 and participated in the NJCAA Women’s Basketball National Tournament on teams that finished eighth in 2000 and third in 2001.
 She was a two-time MCCAC All Conference selection, a two-time All Region XVI selection, and amazingly a two-time NJCAA and WBCA All American.
 Nicole is second in career scoring in Jefferson basketball history and once scored 44 points in one game.
 Upon leaving Jefferson College, she transferred to Missouri Western College where she was a two-time selection as an All MIAA performer and a two-time NCAA All-American.
 Since graduating, she has been coaching women’s collegiate basketball and is currently the assistant women’s basketball coach at Lincoln University in Jefferson City.